-▲ MAT 00900 - COLLEGE ALGEBRA (3 crs.
+MAT 00900 - COLLEGE ALGEBRA (3 crs.
 4 hrs. - 3 equated crs.)

 A comprehensive treatment of the following: real numbers, absolute value, integer and rational exponents, polynomial operations, factoring techniques, roots and radicals, linear and quadratic equations, graphing techniques, systems of linear equations, Gaussian elimination.
 Introduces the study of functions in preparation for the study of calculus and pre-calculus.
-Prerequisite: MAT 0R200 or MAT 0R300 or KCC Mathematics Placement code of 4 or higher.
+Prerequisite: A grade of 45 to 55 on the Algebra portion of the COMPASS Math Skills Test and successful completion of the Arithmetic portion of the COMPASS Math Skills Test or passing grade in MAT OR300.

-+ A MAT 01000 - COLLEGE TRIGONOMETRY (3 crs.
++ MAT 01000 - COLLEGE TRIGONOMETRY (3 crs.
 3 hrs.)